Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 right image was rendered with roulette using constant probability 0.01 (42s for 200k samples per pixel on 1000x1000 image)
 </p>

 So in general, this method reduces computation by terminating a lot of paths that don't really contribute anything while keeping the rendering unbiased.
-It gives you a nice performance boost based on the scene settings, what I mean by that is because I'm choosing to terminate my rays based on the color so you could say "luminance", if materials aren't absorbing any light (they are white) the roulette won't give us any performance increase, we don't terminate rays if they are bright, and their brightness depends on the materials colors.
+It gives you a nice performance boost based on the scene settings, what I mean by that is because I'm choosing to terminate my rays based on the color so you could say "luminance", if materials aren't absorbing any light (they are white) the roulette won't give us any performance increase, rays aren't terminated if they are bright, and their brightness depends on the materials colors.
 So the darker the scene the more performance you get, more on that in the [Benchmark](#benchmark) section.

 ##### Caustics Suppression

 Caustics Suppression is a method used to limit the luminance of the sampled ray.
-Because of lack of complex light transport algorithm, when we pick environment map with a few very bright spots the variance goes through the roof.
-And unfortunately there's not much we can do about that, so the only solution is to limit the luminance of the rays that hit those very bright spots.
+Because of lack of complex light transport algorithm, if the scene contains environment map with a few very bright spots the variance goes through the roof.
 If I pick a 2k env map that has 3 pixels that are really bright and I just path trace with my naive approach it will be a disaster, I would probably have to run this for several days to bring down the noise to a level where I can denoise it.
 Otherwise the variance is just too big (at least for my denoiser).

 <p align="center">
   <img src="./Gallery/materialShowcase/Caustics.png" alt="Caustics" width="500" height="500" />
   <img src="./Gallery/materialShowcase/CausticsDenoised.png" alt="Caustics denoised" width="500" height="500" />
 </p>
 <p align="center">
 The left image shows cornell box lit by a very bright env map, the image has 200k samples per pixel.
 Right image shows an attempt at denoising it.
 </p>

-So the only real solution to this problem (except for using better light transport algorithm) is just limiting the luminance of the environment map to limit variance.
+There are 2 things we can do about that.
+One is to implement importance sampling, and the other one is to just limit the environment map brightness.
+I chose to do the second approach.

 <p align="center">
   <img src="./Gallery/materialShowcase/CausticsEliminated.png" alt="No Caustics" width="700" height="700" />